 While many tourists can go overboard with the selection of 35 musubis, locals have their own set of favorites.
 The Cafe also serves a combination menu that includes 2 musubi and miso soup.

 However, even the combination menu offers prices that don’t exceed $10, with the most expensive one being only $8.50.
+This is the best place to eat in Waikiki for a quick bite.

 Because of its vicinity to Waikiki Beach, people can easily grab a musubi to-go.
 Tourists love it because of how much they get for their money and at the same time, get a taste of local cuisine.